-Acne occurs when the pores of your skin become clogged, most often on the face, neck, back, and chest.
+Acne happens when the pores of your skin get clogged.
+Of course - most often on your face, but also neck, back, and chest.
 No one knows exactly why this happens, but we do know that testosterone plays a part, as does heredity.
 Unfortunately, it can be the worst in Junior High and High School.

-Once a pore becomes clogged, it traps skin oil inside.
-Bacteria grows in this oil and can cause an inflammatory response in the skin.
-Acne lesions can be small and hardly noticeable, have a small white or black head, or can appear red with a white/yellow center.
-Sometimes a clogged pore will become so inflamed that it can lead to larger, more painful lesions called nodules or cysts, which can ultimately scar.
-Almost no one escapes some clogged pores and pimples, especially during adolescence–a fragile time when self-esteem and confidence is just emerging.
-Acne afflicts people of all ethnicities and is treated the same regardless.
+When pores get clogged, oil gets trapped inside.
+Bacteria grows in the oil and can gets inflamed.
+Sometimes a clogged pore will get so inflamed that it can lead to larger, more painful cysts, which can leave scars.
+Almost no one escapes some clogged pores and pimples, especially during your teens.
+Acne isn’t choosy – it affects people of all ethnicities and is treated the same regardless.

-Our skin is healthiest and clearest when it is in balance.
+Our skin is healthiest and most clear when it is in balance.
 The more irritation your skin experiences, the more likely it is to break out.
 Conversely, the less irritation your skin experiences, the better it is able to remain clear.
-Sources of irritation include ingredients such as Benzoyl Peroxide and any conditions which rubs, scratches, or comes into prolonged contact with your skin, as well as anything which sends your skin out of balance such as over dryness, sunburns, shaving the face with irritating razors, and pore- clogging cosmetics.
+Sources of irritation include harsh, drying ingredients and any conditions which rub, scratch, or comes into prolonged contact with your skin, as well as anything which sends your skin out of balance such as over dryness, sunburns, shaving the face with irritating razors, and pore- clogging cosmetics.